 Students demand a future

-Climate destruction is happening now.
+Here in New York, over 40 people were killed due to flooding in the New York City area due to Hurricane Ida.
 Hurricanes Sandy and Irene devastated communities in New York City and upstate.
 Sandy is estimated to have caused 125 deaths and cost $62 billion in damages.
 This is only the beginning.

 Fossil fuel investments are destroying our pension

 Energy was the worst performing sector of the S&P in 2018 and 2019.
 Fossil fuel stocks are lagging the rest of the economy and are estimated to have lost the NYSTRS pension billions of dollars.
-(A recent study found that the New York State Common Retirement Fund (CRF) lost $22 billion over the past ten years by not divesting from fossil fuels.
-The CRF is about twice the size of the teachers fund).